This is the best lemon meringue pie recipe ever! Ever!!!! With instructions on how to make shortcrust pastry or pie crust.

 Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

-Pour the lemon filling into the pastry case.
-Put spoonfuls of meringue around the edge of the filling, spread it nicely and give the rest of the meringue into the center of the pie, spreading it so that it touches the hot filling surface.
+- Pour the lemon filling into the pastry case.
+Put spoonfuls of meringue around the edge of the filling, spread it nicely, and place the rest of the meringue into the center of the pie, spreading it so that it touches the hot filling surface.
 Give it a swirl to make it look nice.

 Best Lemon Meringue Pie Recipe